This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Chromosomal Theory of Inheritance”.

-Explanation: Non-disjunction in male will produce XY and XO respectively.
+Explanation: Non-disjunction in the male will produce XY and XO respectively.
 The other options are not suitable results of non-disjunction.
-In this case some part having XY will develop male character with the parts with XO will have female characters.
+In this case some part having XY will develop a male character with the parts with XO will have female characters.

 Sanfoundry Global Education & Learning Series – Cytogenetics.